Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 Since we are interested in embeddings into differentiable foliations, we start by outlining a few properties which such embeddings must possess.
 For details on foliated manifolds, the reader can refer to the texts by Moore and Schochet \cite{MS2006} or by Candel and Conlon \cite{CandelConlon2000}, and for the properties of embeddings into differentiable foliations, to the paper by Hurder \cite{Hurder2013}.

-Let $M$ be a compact $C^\infty$ manifold of dimension $m$, and let $\cF$ be a $C^{\infty,r}$-foliation of $M$, for $r \geq 1$.
-Here $C^{\infty,r}$ means that the leaves of a foliation are smooth manifolds, but the manifold $M$ admits a foliated atlas of class at most $C^r$, $r \geq 1$.
+Let $M$ be a compact $C^\infty$ manifold of dimension $m$, and let $\cF$ be a $C^{\infty,r}$-foliation of $M$, where $r \geq 1$ is an integer.
+Here $C^{\infty,r}$ means that the leaves of a foliation are smooth manifolds, but the manifold $M$ admits a foliated atlas of class $C^r$, $r \geq 1$.
 The requirement that $r \geq 1$, that is, the transition maps of any foliated atlas on $M$ are differentiable, imposes important restrictions on the dynamics of the foliation.

 A smooth manifold $M$ has a Riemannian metric, which induces a metric $d_M$ on $M$.
 By a standard result in foliation theory, one can choose a finite foliated atlas